abc-rp/asset-api-docs/examples/README.md

 ## RGB

-sRGB images are provided at a resolution optimised for computer vision tasks.
-Vehicles and humans are masked out, if a user finds an unmasked person or vehicle (most critically the number plate), please report it to xRI.
+sRGB images are provided in the API at a resolution optimised for computer vision tasks.
+Vehicles and humans are masked out using an automated process, if a user finds an unmasked person or vehicle (most critically the number plate), please report it to [xRI](mailto:info@xri.online).

 ## IR